Optimization of path-integral tensor-multiplication schemes in open quantum systems: Results

 \subsection{Necessity of the optimization in spatially extended systems}

 When the parts of a spatially extended quantum system interacts with the same environment, the memory time of the system can become very large and its quantum dynamics is difficult to capture accurately.
 As a typical example of this, we now consider {\em Case 2}, a system of two spatially separated QDs coupled to a microcavity and interacting with a shared phonon bath.
 Physically, the long memory times in this case are due to the shared bath, with coherent phonons travelling between the QDs, so the larger the dot separation, the larger the memory time.
+That is, in these spatially extended systems, the memory time is no longer constant as in single QD systems and depends on the distance between the QDs.